 - Nutritional supplements thought to stimulate production of lubricating joint fluid and help rebuild joint cartilage

-If your cat is put on medication such as a nonsteroidal anti-inflammatory drug, your veterinarian may recommend routine blood tests to monitor your pet’s tolerance to the medication.
+If your cat is put on medication such as a nonsteroidal anti-inflammatory drug, your veterinarian may recommend routine lab tests of blood and urine to monitor your pet’s tolerance to the medication.
 Make sure you follow all recommendations from your veterinarian and call them immediately if your cat’s condition worsens.

 While not all forms of arthritis are preventable, you can help reduce your cat’s risk as well as the severity of the disease by ensuring your four-legged friend gets plenty of appropriate exercise, eats properly, and that you contact your veterinarian early if you think your pet may have arthritis.